 The self Keyword

 On line 4 the first number in the percent of equation is not passed to the method.
-Instead the the method refers to the value of its own object.
+Instead, the method refers to the value of its own object.
 In the example above this is a Numeric object with the value 10.
 So the value 10 is used.

 Extending a Class

 More interestingly the Numeric class is part of the standard ruby library.
 So how come it can be extended?
 Ruby has a great feature – to add to an existing class just create it within your codebase and add to it.
-In contrast other languages might need to use the this keyword (or similar) on a object passed to the method (see: C# Extension Methods).
+In contrast, other languages might need to use this keyword (or similar) on an object passed to the method (see: C# Extension Methods).